phpro/soap-client/UPGRADING.md

 We removed the debugging method from the soap-client.
 Instead, you can either debug the request or result directly.
-If you want to have access to the HTTP soap payload, we suggest adding a logger plugin to the HTTP client.
+If you want to have access to the HTTP SOAP payload, we suggest adding a logger plugin to the HTTP client.
-There is also a `TraceableTransport` available that can be used to detect the last SOAP request and response.
+There is also a `TraceableTransport` available that can be used to detect the last SOAP request and response like you would in the old client.

 This implies that changes where done to: